CDLUC3/ezid/templates/doc/apidoc.2.rst

   Return identifiers that either are or are not registered with Crossref.

+- datacite={yes|no}

+  Return identifiers that either are or are not registered with DataCite.

 - exported={yes|no}

   Return identifiers that either are or are not exported.